LucaIri/PythonRESTAPI/README.md

 This program was written in Python, utilizing the "json", "requests", and "re" built-in libaries.

 # How To Run
+## General Rules
+Each file is titled with the appropriate API number, so run each file individually.

 No external libraries were downloaded for this project.

 Link to mock JSON file(provided by Dr. Hassan): (https://foyzulhassan.github.io/files/favs.json)

 ## Python Download

 ## Linux
 If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.6 with the following commands: